Sneak Preview: Learn about making yogurt from raw milk with this picture tutorial. The instructions are for making

 I may be entering treacherous territory.
-Recently I’ve had several inquiries about making Greek yogurt with raw milk (unpasteurized milk) on my Homemade Greek Yogurt post, so I decided to try it so that I can say I did.
+Recently I’ve had several inquiries about making Greek yogurt with raw milk (unpasteurized milk) on my Homemade Greek Yogurt post, so I decided to try it to say I did.

 Please note: As a home economist, I’m not advocating adding raw milk to your diet.
 It’s a controversial practice not advised by the USDA.
 I encourage you to do the research.

 Why Do I Need to Heat the Milk?

-I have read that some people don’t heat their raw milk to 175˚F in the beginning, either because they want to save time or because they don’t want to kill certain bacteria.
-However, after doing side-by-side experiments, I observed that milk heated to 175˚F produces a thicker yogurt, whether raw or pasteurized at the outset.
+I have read that some people don’t heat their raw milk to 175˚F initially, either because they want to save time or because they don’t want to kill certain bacteria.
+However, after doing side-by-side experiments, I observed that milk heated to 175˚F produces a thicker yogurt, whether raw or pasteurized, at the outset.

 High heat helps to unravel the proteins which aid the yogurt-making bacteria.
 However, I wouldn’t say I like to drink my yogurt, and I’m not comfortable letting unheated raw milk sit at 100˚F for 12 hours.
 So, I stick with the method for high heat, then a cool-down, before adding a yogurt starter.

 As it turns out, making Greek yogurt with raw milk is the same process as pasteurized milk.
 What follows is a condensed tutorial.
 If you still have questions, check out my original post on making yogurt for more details.